-Starting with iPhone 4, Apple implemented a digital audio link in the 30-pin connector, and also now in the Lightning connector.
+Starting with iPhone 4, Apple implemented a digital audio link in the 30-pin connector, and then in the Lightning and USB C connectors.
 This provides a way to get high-quality professional audio into and out of iOS devices.
 All current iOS devices use this audio interface method.

 iAudioInterface2 also is tightly connected to our AudioTools app, providing gain control, mode control, and access to advanced features such as impedance measurement.

 iTestMic2 uses the same digital audio link, and also avoids all Apple analog electronics.

 Over time, more iOS digital audio devices will become available.

 Type 1 & 2 Microphones